PoisotLab/ms_mangal_synthesis/manuscript.md

 One line of research that we feel can confidently be pursued lies in extrapolating the structure of ecological networks over gradients, not at the level of species and their interactions, but at that of the community.
-@Mora2018IdeCom revealed that all food webs are more or less built upon the same structural backbone, which is in part due to strong evolutionary constraints on the establishment of species interactions [@DallaRiva2015ExpEvo]; in other words, most networks are expected to be variations on a shared theme, and this facilitates the task of predicting the overarching structure greatly.
+@Mora2018IdeCom revealed that all food webs are built upon the same structural backbone, which is in part due to strong evolutionary constraints on the establishment of species interactions [@DallaRiva2015ExpEvo]; in other words, most networks are expected to be variations on a shared theme, and this facilitates the task of predicting the overarching structure greatly.
 Finally, this approach to prediction which neglects the composition of networks is justified by the observation that network structure tends to be maintained at very large spatial scales even in the presence of strong compositional turnover [@Dallas2017ComTur; @Kemp2017InvAnt].
+In short, the invariance of some network properties allows examining how "ecological networks" changes, as abstract objects, over time and space.
+One thing that the current state of the data does not always allow is to examine how a specific group of species (*i.e.* when taxonomic turnover becomes important) would react, in its interactions, to environmental gradients.
+This is an important research question, and we think that spatially replicated sampling of networks in the future would help with generating adequate data to address it in a synthetic way.

 ## Can we predict the future of ecological networks under climate change?